DeimosMH/DCH_nRF_Connect_SDK/docs/index.md

 ### Adding custom configurations

-create a file called Kconfig in the application directory (the same location as CMakeLists.txt and prj.conf).
+Create a file called `Kconfig` in the application directory (the same location as CMakeLists.txt and prj.conf).
 Make sure the file does not have a file extension.

 ```sh
 source "Kconfig.zephyr"